Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/node-sdk.md

 - Retry handling mechanisms to handle when a network request fails, or a payload is throttled or invalid.
 - Useful utilities and typing help debug instrumentation issues.

-By default, the Node SDK uses and works best with the [HTTP API V2](/docs/analytics/apis/http-v2-api.md).
+By default, the Node SDK uses the [HTTP API V2](/analytics/apis/http-v2-api/).

 --8<-- "includes/ampli-vs-amplitude.md"